 If you’re tempted to leave your female cat unspayed but don’t have any real intention of breeding her, be aware that female cats in heat can become absolutely intent on finding a male cat.
 If she’s kept as an indoor cat, you may find that she attempts to escape and yowls loudly, which is her way of attracting any male cats that happen to be in the neighborhood.
 If you do allow her outside, she may disappear for a few days as she finds a mate, only to come home already pregnant.
 If you didn’t intend for her to become pregnant, then you need to consider how you’ll find the kittens loving and responsible homes.

 Not to mention, your kitty may get injured while roaming, get into a road traffic accident, fights with other cats, or contract serious viral infectious disease during mating.
 All of this is easily preventable with spaying.
-It is the responsible thing to do not only for your cat, but also for the growing cat population worldwide.
+It is the responsible thing to do not only for your cat but also for the growing cat population worldwide.
 Every little bit helps.

 Animal shelters are full to bursting with kittens during kitten season, so consider offering to volunteer your time to care for the kittens.
 There may be kittens that need more intensive fostering at home too.
 Unfortunately, every year, there are around 3.2 million cats entering shelters across the country, and 860,000 end up being euthanized.

 Kitten season might sound like fun, but it’s hard work for the shelters that care for the multitude of kittens coming through their doors at this time of year.
-If you’re ready to welcome a cat into your home, consider adopting a pair of kittens from a shelter, and know that you’re making a huge difference to the lives of those cats.
+If you’re ready to welcome a cat into your home, consider adopting a pair of kittens from a shelter, and know that you’re making a huge difference in the lives of those cats.

 We can all agree that kittens are adorable, but instead of breeding your cat and contributing to the devastatingly high numbers of unwanted, abandoned, and euthanized cats each year, make a difference by getting your cat neutered or spayed and by adopting kittens or cats.

-Felines are very efficient breeders, which is contributing to this overwhelming problem, and their breeding season lasts from January to late fall, meaning the kitten season usually starts in March.
-This can vary depending on climate.
+Felines are very efficient breeders, which contributes to this overwhelming problem, and their breeding season lasts from January to late fall, meaning the kitten season usually starts in March.
+This can vary depending on the climate.
 Speak to your vet about the neutering procedure and all the benefits your cat will gain from it, and inquire with the local shelter about how you can contribute to helping and managing the growing feral and stray cat population.

 Featured Image Credit: SariMe, Shutterstock